R-Lum/Luminescence/cran-comments.md

 ## Release summary

-This is a major release with new features and bug fixes.
+This is a minor bug fix release.

-## Addressed CRAN issues

-* We removed the unconditional stripping in response to the email by Brian Ripley from 2019-04-10 (subject: CRAN packages stripping unconditionally).

-This necessarily encreased the library size on unix platforms.

 ## CRAN messages

->Version: 0.8.6
+> Version: 0.9.0.110
->Check: installed package size
+> Check: installed package size
->Result: NOTE
+> Result: NOTE
->     installed size is 5.4Mb
+>     installed size is 5.8Mb
 >     sub-directories of 1Mb or more:
->     R 1.4Mb
+>     R 1.5Mb
+>     help 1.1Mb
->     libs 1.6Mb
+>     libs 1.5Mb

 We are aware of it, however, this is the package size and there is nothing we can do about.